dxoverdy/AntBmsToCan/README.md

 Best of luck!

+# Future Development Potential
+For reference, the Pylontech CAN protocol specification document is [here](Pics/pylon-bms-protocol-can-can-20161103.pdf).

+- Remove WiFi/MQTT blocking in favour of "If WiFi/MQTT available, send, otherwise skip" in order to relay data from AntBmsToCan continually, not just in testing
+- Send force charge request to CAN message 0x35C when a discharge tolerance has been reached
+- Send alarms and warnings to CAN message 0x359
+- Send minimum and maximum cell temperature of the pack to CAN message 0x359

 # AntBmsToCan Around The World
 If you build your own AntBmsToCan, be sure to send me pictures of it in action so I can add it to this page!
 I'd love to hear from you.